lahin31/practical-database/README.md

 If you do not explicitly define a delete behavior (CASCADE, SET NULL), the default behavior is RESTRICT, meaning the database will prevent deletion if there are dependent records in the child table.

 ## I know that indexing can improve query performance.
-What are the best practices for adding an index to a column?
+What is the best practice for adding index to a column?
+Should I make all columns index?

 Answer is Cardinality.
 Cardinality generally refers to the uniqueness of data values in a particular column.
 For example, consider an orders table with the following attributes: id, customer_id, and status.